-The Guardians' mission is to maximise the Fund's return over the long-term, without undue risk, so as to support this outcome.
-Managing the Fund comprises five work streams covering:
+The Guardians' mission is to maximise the NZ Super Fund's return over the long-term, without undue risk, so as to support this outcome.

+Managing the NZ Super Fund comprises five work streams covering:

 - investment;

-- risk management;
+- · risk management;

 - cost control;

 - governance; and

 - organisational capability.

-Our 2020-2025 Strategic Plan sets out our medium term strategic objectives and the activities that we will undertake to achieve these objectives.
-More information on these objectives and what success looks like for the Fund in the medium term can be found in our 2020-2025 Statement of Intent (pages 7 - 8).
+Our 2021-2026 Strategic Plan sets out our medium term strategic objectives and strategic priorities that we will undertake to achieve these objectives.

+More information on these objectives and what success looks like for the NZ Super Fund in the medium term can be found in our 2021-2026 Statement of Intent (pages 7 - 8).

-Our strategic framework is outlined in our Statement of Intent 2020-2025 (available on our website at www.nzsuperfund.nz) and is summarised below:
+Our strategic framework is outlined in our Statement of Intent 2021-2026 (available on our website at www.nzsuperfund.nz) and is summarised below: